Hosting and bandwidth provided by MacAce.net.

 What is the "real-world" battery life of the "Late 2012" and "Early 2013" 13-Inch Retina Display MacBook Pro?
 How does the battery life compare to the 15-Inch Retina Display and 13-Inch "Mid-2012" non-Retina Display MacBook Pro and MacBook Air models?

 Please note that all notebooks mentioned in this Q&A have been discontinued.
 However, this Q&A is up-to-date and can be quite useful for anyone buying or selling one of these models on the used market.
-Battery life for the current "Late 2013" MacBook Pro line may also be of interest.

 The "Late 2012" and "Early 2013" 13-Inch Retina Display MacBook Pro models (A1425) officially provide "up to seven hours" of runtime in "wireless web" use according to Apple provided test results.